felicityblueish/felicityblueish/README.md

 <br>

 <blockquote>
 I remember back in 2023, after having a chance to explore programming, I finally made up my mind that I wanted to be a developer.
-After countless hours learning everything I could get my hands on, the first logical step—or so my research pointed out—was that I needed a portfolio website that stood out.
+After countless hours learning everything I could get my hands on, the first logical step—or so my research suggested—was to build a portfolio website that stood out.

 To spare you the details, I spent the next few months crafting the perfect portfolio.
 It was only after wasting all those months that it struck me: my portfolio website was over-engineered and entirely useless without real projects to show on it.
 A simple truth became clear.
 I should have devoted those valuable hours to building projects worthy of a portfolio.